thoughtspot/thoughtspot.github.io/_admin/ts-cloud/visualize-search.md

 4. In the **Choose sources** interface, select one or more sources, and click **Close**.

-   We strongly recommend that you use Worksheets rather than tables, because of the many benefits Worksheets provide.
+   We strongly recommend that you use worksheets rather than tables, because of the many benefits worksheets provide.

 6. After you select the **Data Source**, start typing your question in the search bar.